The Whole Ten Yards (2004)

 But let’s talk about something you may not have already gleaned from the trailers.
 I counted eight people killed during the course of The Whole Ten Yards, all of them by accident except for the last person, who is, of course, the only black woman in the picture.
 I also counted one lawn jockey and sort of an appalling black doll hanging from a baby mobile.
 For all that, I’m not interested in talking about The Whole Ten Yards in terms of racism–I mean, the way that Hungarians are treated in this picture as illiterate, mush-mouthed morons is infinitely more humiliating than the way that black people are treated (as threats to be feared).
 No, I want to discuss The Whole Ten Yards in terms of how it fits into a strange trend in modern American cinema of violence towards pregnant women.
 Consider Taking Lives (stabbed in the belly) and The Cooler (kicked in the belly)–both fake bellies, but neither the assailant nor the audience know that at the moment of attack; consider Kill Bill and Dawn of the Dead and Finding Nemo and Young Adam and Jersey Girl, and now, The Whole Ten Yards.

 More than misogynistic, violence towards pregnant women strikes me as particularly nihilistic, a disrespecting of the sanctity of progeny and the hope that reproduction represents.
 While many of these films, chief among them Kill Bill and Finding Nemo, find a strong reason for hope nonetheless (the upcoming Kill Bill, Vol. 2, in particular, demonstrates a remarkable grace and respect, ultimately, for the state of motherhood)–the practice of assaulting mothers-to-be should never be a shock device but rather, once broached, always an issue to be discussed with care and concern.
-We don't take child abuse lightly (and The Whole Ten Yards also emotionally brutalizes a child in one "funny" scene where his father gets the tar beat out of him in front of his kid), so I'm not sure I understand why we seem to be starting to take the mistreatment of expectant mothers lightly.
-The nihilism part I get: We're a more hopeless and frightened country now than we have been since the late '60s.
-What I don't understand is how slapping one and threatening to stick a knife in the face of another, both pregnant woman (each of which lowlights of the lower than low The Whole Ten Yards), is throwaway stuff in the highest-profile, biggest-budget comedy of the season.
-The answer to that should give anyone with a thought in his head a moment's pause.
-Originally published: April 9, 2004.
+We don’t take child abuse lightly (and The Whole Ten Yards also emotionally brutalizes a child in one “funny” scene where his father gets the tar beat out of him in front of his kid), so I’m not sure I understand why we seem to be starting to take the mistreatment of expectant mothers lightly.
+The nihilism part I get: We’re a more hopeless and frightened country now than we have been since the late ’60s.
+What I don’t understand is how slapping one and threatening to stick a knife in the face of another, both pregnant women (each of which lowlights of the lower-than-low The Whole Ten Yards), is throwaway stuff in the highest-profile, biggest-budget comedy of the season.
+The answer to that should give anyone with a thought in his head a moment’s pause.

 Become a patron at Patreon!